model-bakers/model_bakery/docs/source/how_bakery_behaves.rst

 Custom fields
 -------------

-Model-mommy allows you to define generators methods for your custom fields or overrides its default generators.
+Model_baker allows you to define generators methods for your custom fields or overrides its default generators.
-This could be achieved by specifing the field and generator function for the `generators.add` function.
+This can be achieved by specifing the field and generator function for the `generators.add` function.
 Both can be the real python objects imported in settings or just specified as import path string.

 Examples:

 .. code-block:: python

-    from model_mommy import mommy
+    from model_bakery import baker

     def gen_func():
         return 'value'

-    mommy.generators.add('test.generic.fields.CustomField', gen_func)
+    baker.generators.add('test.generic.fields.CustomField', gen_func)

 .. code-block:: python